making a composed

 Note

-You don’t have to use cogent3 types, you can also use standard python types.
+You don’t have to use cogent3 types.
+You can also use standard python types.

 from cogent3.app.composable import define_app